The Asahi Shimbun: After the war

 On 5 November 1945, as a way of assuming responsibility for compromising the newspaper's principles during the war, the Asahi Shimbun's president and senior executives resigned en masse.

 On 21 November 1946, the newspaper adopted the modern kana usage system (shin kanazukai).

 On 30 November 1949, the Asahi Shimbun started to publish the serialized cartoon strip Sazae-san by Machiko Hasegawa.
 This was a landmark cartoon in Japan's postwar era.

 Between 1954 and 1971, Asahi Shimbun published a glossy, large-format annual in English entitled This is Japan.

 Between April and May 1989, the paper reported that a coral reef near Okinawa was defaced by "すさんだ心根の日本人" (a man with a Japanese dissolute mind).
 It later turned to be a report in which the reporter himself defaced the coral reef.
 This incident was called :ja:朝日新聞珊瑚記事捏造事件 (the Asahi Shimbun coral article hoax incident)., and the president resigned to take responsibility for it.

 On 26 June 2007, Yoichi Funabashi was named the third editor-in-chief of Asahi Shimbun.

+Chieko Akaishi, an activist for single mothers, became a part of the editorial board.

 Shōichi Ueno, the newspaper's co-owner since 1997, died on 29 February 2016.

 While Shin-ichi Hakojima was CEO, a partnership with the International Herald Tribune led to the publication of an English-language newspaper, the International Herald Tribune/Asahi Shimbun.
 It continued from April 2001 until February 2011.
 It replaced Asahi's previous English-language daily, the Asahi Evening News.
 In 2010, this partnership was dissolved due to unprofitability and the Asahi Shimbun now operates the Asia & Japan Watch online portal for English readers.
 The Tribune (now known as The International New York Times) cooperates with Asahi on Aera English, a glossy magazine for English learners.